-Up until then, however, I’ve sold mostly Photoshop and/or InDesign templates.
+Up until then, I’ve sold mostly Photoshop and/or InDesign templates.
 Most of my readers, however, aren’t necessarily Adobe savvy.
 But almost everyone these days knows how to use Canva.

 Canva has pretty much revolutionized the graphic design industry with it’s easy to use interface, high-quality features and functionalities that allow pretty much anyone with an eye for good design to create something beautiful, even if they don’t have a traditional graphic design background.

-However, there’s also this other group of people who know how to use Canva, but they’re not exactly design-savvy.
+And then, there’s also this other group of people who know how to use Canva, but they’re not exactly design-savvy.
 Or, they have an eye for good design, but not enough time to build something from scratch.

 They are the people I decided to target.

-I figured, there must be some bloggers out there who want to have beautiful graphics on their blogs, they know how to use Canva, but they simply aren’t trained to design or strapped for time.
+I figured, there must be some bloggers out there who want to have beautiful graphics on their blogs, they know how to use Canva, but they simply aren’t trained to design or are strapped for time.
 They are my ideal customers!